 b.
 The men of Israel fled from before the Philistines, and fell slain on Mount Gilboa: Gilboa was the location of the Israelite army camp (1 Samuel 28:4), meaning that the battle turned so badly for Israel that they were in full retreat back to their own camp.

 2. (2) The death of Saul’s sons.

 Then the Philistines followed hard after Saul and his sons.
 And the Philistines killed Jonathan, Abinadab, and Malchishua, Saul’s sons.

 a.
 And the Philistines killed Jonathan, Abinadab, and Malchishua, Saul’s sons: Tragically, Saul’s sons were affected in the judgment of God against their father Saul.
-The brave and worthy Jonathan died as we might expect him to – loyally fighting for his God, his country, and his father the king unto the very end.
+The brave and worthy Jonathan died as we might expect him to – loyally fighting for his God, his country, and his father the king to the very end.

 b.
 Saul’s sons: Their death was tragic, yet important in God’s plan.
 In taking the logical heirs to Saul’s throne, God cleared the way for David to become the next king of Israel.
 We know that if Jonathan had survived he would have gladly yielded the throne to David (1 Samuel 18:1-4).
 But the same could not be said of Saul’s other sons.
 God was also merciful to Jonathan, sparing him the ordeal of having to side with David against his own brothers.